hanjiadong0/thesis_agent/REPORT.md

 ## 1. Introduction

 The process of completing a thesis or dissertation represents one of the most challenging academic endeavors students face.
-The complexity of managing literature reviews, research methodologies, data collection, analysis, and writing over extended periods often overwhelms students, leading to procrastination, poor time management, and academic stress.
-Traditional project management tools, while helpful for general tasks, lack the specialized features needed for academic research workflows.
+The complexity of managing literature reviews, research methodologies, data collection, analysis, and writing over extended periods often overwhelms students, leading to procrastination, poor time management, high rate of mental health issues during thesis writing, such as sleep loss, depression, and academic stress.
+Traditional project management tools, while helpful for general tasks, lack the specialized features needed for scholarly research workflows.

 Recent advances in artificial intelligence, particularly large language models (LLMs), present new opportunities to address these challenges.
-AI systems can assist with various aspects of academic work, from brainstorming research topics to generating structured timelines and providing specialized research tools.
+AI systems can assist with various aspects of academic work, from brainstorming research topics to generating structured timelines, polishing academic writing styles, and providing specialized research tools.
 However, the integration of AI into academic workflows raises important questions about academic integrity, appropriate usage, and the balance between assistance and independent work.
+As a result, lots of universities tend to be very conservative in using AI in case of making student lose their independent critical thinking skills.

 This paper describes the development of a comprehensive AI-powered thesis management system designed to address these challenges while maintaining academic integrity.
 Our system, called "Thesis Helper," provides students with intelligent planning assistance, automated task generation, specialized academic tools, and integrated project management capabilities.
 The platform supports both local AI models (for privacy) and cloud-based services (for performance), allowing users to choose their preferred approach based on their needs and institutional policies.